wright-group/phasematching_calc/docs/examples.rst

 is not a strong dependence of the angle of k2 as |k1| changes.

-Example 4.
-A frequency solving routine for an oriented sapphire:acetonitrile:sapphire Sample.
+**Example 4**.
+A frequency solving routine for an oriented sapphire:acetonitrile:sapphire sample.
 The conditions are virtually identical to Example 3 except that a frequency solve for the high frequency k3 beam is requested.
 The code is not posted as it is nearly identical except for  replacing the line `angleair2=pc.phasematch.SolveAngle(samp1,las,2,1)` with `angleair2=pc.phasematch.SolveFrequency(samp1,las,2,3)`.